etoews/etoews.github.io/_posts/2020-01-28-help-others-help-you.md

 Said another way, there are no dumb questions but there are incomplete questions. 😉

+### What Are You Trying to Achieve?

+When someone is trying to help you, understanding what you're trying to achieve can make all the difference.
+Sometimes you might be asking a hyper-specific question about a _solution_ you're attempting but if someone understands what you're trying to achieve, they can look at the _whole problem_ and potentially suggest a better solution.
+This is often referred to as the [XY Problem](https://en.wikipedia.org/wiki/XY_problem).

+For example

+1. Helpee: Why am I getting a `ZeroDivisionError` when I run my `rate` function?
+1. Helper: What are you trying to achieve?
+1. Helpee: I'm try to calculate the rate of water flow in this function in litres/minute.
+1. Helper: Can the time in minutes ever really be zero?
+1. Helpee: Not really ...
+1. Helper: Validate the input at the top of the function and return an error message if `time <= 0`.
+Please write some unit tests too. :)
+1. Helpee: Sounds good to me.

 ### Link

 Whenever possible, share a link to the exact thing you need help with.
 Whether it's source code, logs, or something else.
 Giving someone a link they can click on to take them to the location of the problem saves so much time and effort.
 That said, share the link but save them a click and include an excerpt of the logs/code/text in question in chat too.